| |

 Communicate with parents.

-Take a photo of them in the classroom to take home with them so when they talk about going to school.
-They can look at the picture and remember what a fun, welcoming place it is.
+Take a photo of them in the classroom to take home with them so that when they talk about going to school, they can look at the picture and remember what a fun, welcoming place it is.

 If possible, have parents fill out a survey before school starts.
 This will give you insight into their child's personality, strengths and challenges.
 If their child has any special needs, or if they suspect they will hard time with the transition, they can offer familiar ways that usually work to comfort the child.